changliao1025/hexwatershed_tutorial/README.md

 1. Why a hybrid Python and C++ approach?

    Answer: HexWatershed can be run at both regional and global scale, so performance is a factor.
-Data I/O is much easier in Python so users won't have to build NetCDF or GDAL from the source code.
+Data I/O is much easier in Python so users won't have to build `NetCDF` or `GDAL` from the source code.

 2. What if my model doesn't produce the correct or expected answer?

    Answer: There are several hidden assumptions within the workflow.
 For example, if you provide the DEM and river network for two different regions, the program won't be able to tell you that.
-A visual inspection of your data in important.
+A visual inspection of your data is important.

    Optionally, you can turn on the `iFlag_debug` option in the configuration file to output the `intermediate files`.